 On the other hand, these handypersons also want the spackle to possess the same durability and strength as the rest of the wall.
-This explains why spackle dries into a hard substance once exposed to air and, more specifically, oxygen.
+This explains why spackle dries into a hard substance once exposed to air, specifically oxygen.

 How Many Coats of Spackle Should You Use?

-If the hole is not tiny, you will need more than one spackle coat because even after applying the first coat, and it seems enough, you will still likely find a small indention.
+If the hole is not tiny, you will need more than one spackle coat because even after applying the first coat, which seems enough, you will still likely find a small indention.
 Usually, three spackle coats are enough for such patchwork.
-Each coat will require less spackle than the former, with each becoming thinner gradually.
+Each hide will require less spackle than the former, with each becoming thinner gradually.

 When using spackle, always keep your putty knife’s edge as close to the wall as possible to reduce the risk of unevenness.
-If you wish to transition smoothly between the wall and the hole, one spackle coat is insufficient as the spackle will need to feather out from the hole.
+If you wish to transition smoothly between the wall and the hole, one spackle coat is insufficient, as the spackle will need to feather out from the spot.

-Remember accounting for drying time.
-It is necessary for each coat to dry before applying another.
+Remember to account for drying time.
+Each coat must dry before applying another.
 For three spackle coats, the drying time can be between three and six hours.

 However, if you wish to avoid using multiple coats, you may purchase a spackle that claims you only need one coat.
 You can learn more about how to fix holes with spackle by watching the video below:

 If you are in a hurry and can’t wait for your spackle time to dry naturally, you can do a few things to make it dry faster.
 Some of the ways by which you can make your spackle dry faster are,